NIVJAIN/blockchain_showcase/README.md

 1. Shortest path problem---make sure to make some headway on this
 2. Find a way to get a Raspi and set up HTTP request to the server
 3. Polish up the canvas blockchain visualisation and make sure it handles multiple block additions
-4. Find a way to get a servo to push the track up
+4. Find a way to get a servo to push the track up, or look into model train sets
 5. Start looking into ways to get terrain, paints, to gussy up the prototype?
 Cork board base?

+## Wednesday